awwright/magnode/doc/en/setup/framework.md

 You will need to setup the library calls to get Magnode functioning as an application.
 This will need to include:

 * Database connection
-* RDF environment
+* RDF/URI environment
-* Authentication
+* Authentication and authorization
-* Authorization
-* Create render and import transforms
+* Create the render and import transforms
 * Routing URLs
 * Listening to ports